addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

    * - **Component**
      - **Limit**
-   * - VPC
-     - 5 per region
-   * - Route Tables
+   * - NAT Gateway
-     - 200 per VPC
+     - A NAT gateway supports 5 Gbps of bandwidth and automatically scales up to 45 Gbps.
-   * - Entries per Route Table
+   * - Nat Gateway
-     - 50
+     - Once you associated and Elastic IP with a NAT Gateway, you can not disassociate it.
+You must delete the NAT Gateway.
-   * - Subnets
+   * - Nat Gateway
-     - 200 per VPC
+     - A NAT gateway can support up to 55,000 simultaneous connections to each unique destination.

 Environment variables
 ---------------------